OpenNJet/OpenNJet/src/ext/lua/stream/README.md

 Currently only the `"send"` direction is supported.
 Using any parameters other than "send" will return an error.

-If you called any output functions (like [ngx.say](https://github.com/openresty/lua-nginx-module#ngxsay)) before calling this method, consider use `ngx.flush(true)` to make sure all busy buffers are complely flushed before shutting down the socket.
+If you called any output functions (like [njt.say](https://github.com/openresty/lua-nginx-module#njtsay)) before calling this method, consider use `njt.flush(true)` to make sure all busy buffers are complely flushed before shutting down the socket.
 If any busy buffers were detected, this method will return `nil` will error message `"socket busy writing"`.